 The Alaskan migratory rainbow trout are known as steelhead, and they are born in the river, migrate to the ocean, and then return to the river to spawn.

 However, a stream rainbow trout, also known as a resident rainbow trout, stays in the river and remains there its entire life.

 This article is all about the resident rainbow trout.

 Rainbow trout almost resemble salmon in that they both have streamlined body shapes.
 However, rainbows are more vibrant, with pink and red colors on the side.

 The wild rainbow trout has a dark discoloration along its back that can be olive or blue-green.

 Like other species, the spectacular rainbow trout is speckled with tiny black spots on the lateral line, tail, and upper fins.

 The overall shape and color of rainbow trout in Alaska are determined by sex, age, and habitat.
 The Alaska rainbow trout are native to the Kenai River, Lake Creek, and the Copper River.
 They can also be found in the river systems of the Kvichak, Togiak, and Anchor Rivers.

-Because they reside alongside of a large population of rainbow trout occasional hybrids known as Cutbows are possible.
+Because they reside alongside a large population of rainbow trout, occasional hybrids known as Cutbows are possible.

 These are found in freshwater lakes from Southeast Alaska and Yukon-Kuskokwim Lowlands.